prisma/prisma-examples/.github/readmes/go/docker-postgres/README.md

 # PostgreSQL with Docker Example

 This example shows how to **set up Prisma using Docker and PostgreSQL** locally on your machine.
-It then uses the Prisma client in a simple TypeScript script to read and write data in the database.
+It then uses the Prisma client in a simple Go script to read and write data in the database.

-> This example uses a new and empty database. **Learn how to connect Prisma to your existing database [here](https://www.prisma.io/docs/-t003/)**.
+> This example uses a new and empty database. **Learn how to connect Prisma to your existing database [here](https://www.prisma.io/docs/-g003/)**.

 __INLINE(../_setup-1.md)__
-cd prisma-examples/typescript/docker-postgres
+cd prisma-examples/go/docker-postgres
-npm install
+dep ensure -update
 ```

 ### 2. Launch Prisma with Docker